 Step 2: In the preferences pane, click Accessibility.

 Step 3: On the left pane, scroll down to locate the Mouse & Trackpad tab, see that “Ignore built-in trackpad…” option?
 Check it.

 Now the erratic cursor jumping issue should disappear and you should be able to use your external mouse to navigate smoothly on your Mac.

 I tried to uncheck that option above, and guess what…the trackpad problem appears AGAIN on my MacBook Pro.

-That means I can ONLY rely on the Apple Magic Mouse to navigate — which I’m okay with.
-But for those of you who don’t have a mouse or you are used to relying on the trackpad for navigation, it can be troublesome.
+That means I can ONLY rely on the Apple Magic Mouse to navigate, which I’m okay with.
+But for those of you who don’t have a mouse or are used to relying on the trackpad for navigation, it can be troublesome.

-Update Note (Apr.
-2018): Hats-off to one of our readers “Avery Ryder” for sending over this tip.
-Since it’s difficult to navigate to System Preferences without a mouse, he wrote an AppleScript which can help cure the macOS jumpy cursor and can toggle on and off the trackpad.
-Note: we recommend this tip to Mac power users only.
+Update Note: really appreciate one of our readers “Avery Ryder” for sending over this tip.
+Since it’s challenging to navigate to System Preferences without a mouse, he wrote an AppleScript that can help cure the macOS jumpy cursor and can toggle on and off the trackpad.
+Warning: Mac power users only.

-Feel free to leave a comment and let me know how it works for you?
-Or if you have come up with another better resolution, kindly share with me and I’ll consider updating this post to make it more useful.
+Feel free to leave a comment below and let me know how it works for you.
+Or if you have come up with another better resolution, share it with me, and I’ll consider updating this post to make it more useful.